sal-pal/redux-tutorial/notes.md

 5. What is a bound action creator?
 6. What are the three things you must never do inside a reducer?
 2. What is a concrete example of when to separate the state?
-2. Why is the state parameter different for every reducer?
 3. What is reducer composition?
 3. Why is `combineReducers()` so useful for reducer composition?
 4. What is the purpose of the store and what are its operations?
 5. What is strict unidirectional data flow?
 6. What are the steps of Redux's data lifecycle?
 7. What is the benfit of strictly regulating state changes?
+8. What's the difference between presentational vs container components?
+9. What's the purpose of `mapStateToProps`?